mrdaemon/exosphere/README.md

 - Rich interactive command line interface (CLI)
 - Text-based User Interface (TUI), offering menus, tables and dashboards
-- Consistent view information across different platforms and package managers
+- Consistent view of information across different platforms and package managers
 - See everything in one spot, at a glance, without complex automation or enterprise solutions